 Lower carbon emissions

 How much will switching to a 73 gsm Holmen INNR reduce the carbon footprint of your containerboard?
 You will need the supplier's carbon footprint declaration to sort this out.
-Our carbon footprint declaration, based on the CEPI framework, lets you compare and know for sure.
+Our carbon footprint declaration, based on the CEPI framework, is free to download.

-Calculate with the amount of tonnes you need, compare to the carbon footprint of the paper you have used before, and see the difference for yourself.
+Calculate with the amount of tonnes you need, compare to the carbon footprint of the paper you have used before, and see the difference.
 We can help you calculate, if you would like.
-Or read more here about how Holmen Paper works to reduce your containerboard CO2 emissions.
+This is how we at Holmen Paper work to reduce your containerboard CO2 emissions.

 By switching to a TMP-produced fluting medium like Holmen INNR, you will reduce both the weight of your finished board, and its carbon footprint.